asrajeh/marian/README.md

 First you need to build Marian docker image

- - create a new folder and copy Dockerfile (attached) inside it
+ - create a new folder and copy Dockerfile inside it

  - then build the image by running the following